 Area of Shallow Flooding: A designated AO, AH, or VO Zone on a community’s rate map (FIRM) with a one (1) percent chance or greater annual chance of flooding to an average depth of one (1) to three (3) feet where a clearly defined channel does not exist, where the path of flooding is unpredictable, and where velocity flow may be evident.
 Such flooding is characterized by ponding or sheet flow.

 Area of Special Flood Hazard: The land in the floodplain within a community subject to a one (1) percent or greater chance of flooding in any given year.
 The area may be designated as Zone A on the flood hazard boundary map (FHBM).
 After detailed ratemaking had been completed in preparation for publication of the (FIRM), Zone A usually is refined into Zones A, AE, AH, AO, A1-99, VO, VI-30, VE or V.

+BackWater: Additional surface waters in a flooding condition where increased flooding is induced by downstream flow obstructions such as structures, channel conditions and elevated downstream water.

 Base Flood: The flood having a one (1) percent chance of being equaled or exceeded in any given year.

+Base Flood Elevation (BFE): The flood elevation shown on the Flood Insurance Rate Map for Zones AE, AH, A1-A30, AR, AR/A, AR/AE, AR/A1-A30, AR/AH, AR/AO, V1-V30, and VE that indicates the water surface elevation resulting from a flood that has a one percent chance of equaling or exceeding that level in any given year

-Base site area: A calculated area as specified in Section 17-2073(D)(3) Residential density and lot requirements.
+Base site area: A calculated area as specified in Section 17-2073 B.b Residential density and lot requirements.

-Board of Adjustment: A board consisting of 5 members appointed by the Town Council and as more fully defined in Section 17-2090(O) of the Sorrento Town Development Code.
+Board of Adjustment: A board consisting of 3 members appointed by the Town Council and as more fully defined in Section 17-2090(K) of the Sorrento Town Development Code.

 Bufferyard: A unit of land, together with a specified type and amount of planting and any fencing, which may be required between land uses, to minimize conflicts between them.